GMH-Code/Qwasm2/README.md

 ### Heap Usage

-Quake 2's heap (an area of RAM for game objects) is dynamic, meaning it can allocate and de-allocate memory pages from system RAM depending on how much is required.
-Memory allocated in Quake2-WASM's heap should be reused once allocated, but unlike on desktop systems, freed pages will *not* be completely returned to system RAM, because WebAssembly does not appear to support that yet.
+The Quake 2 engine heap (an area of RAM for game objects) is dynamic, meaning it can allocate and de-allocate memory pages from system RAM depending on how much is required.
+Memory allocated in Qwasm2's heap should be reused once allocated, but unlike on desktop systems, freed pages will *not* be completely returned to system RAM, because WebAssembly does not appear to support that yet.

 How to Build on Linux for WebAssembly
 -------------------------------------

 ### EMSDK

-This is required to build both GL4ES and Quake2-WASM.
+This is required to build both GL4ES and Qwasm2.

 Clone or download EMSDK: https://emscripten.org/docs/getting_started/downloads.html